Zlimshit007/Missing-Immigrant-Global-data-2022/README.md

 - Power BI

 ## Data Sorting, Cleaning, and Transformnation using Python
-the process can be found in the link below https://github.com/Zlimshit007/Missing-Immigrant-Global-data-2022/blob/main/missing-immigrant-globally-dataset.ipynb
+the process and code can be found in the link below

+https://github.com/Zlimshit007/Missing-Immigrant-Global-data-2022/blob/main/missing-immigrant-globally-dataset.ipynb